11.7.25

 DISCOVERY

-Driving in our rural area, at the end of driveways, there are various types of furniture waiting for the garbage truck.
-I see that some of these pieces are worthy of rescue and repurposing.
-My interior design sensibilities are a style I call 'Roadside Chic'; it's not for everyone, but it works well with my budget and creative expressions.
+Driving in our rural area, at the end of driveways, various types of furniture are waiting for the garbage truck.
+Some of these pieces are worthy of rescue and repurposing.
+My interior design sensibilities are a style I call 'Roadside Chic', a blend of rustic charm and artistic flair; it's not for everyone, but it suits my budget and creative expressions well.

 Details of decorative paint along edges of chair.